lunarphp/lunar/docs/src/securing-your-site.md

 # Securing your site

 When you move to production, you will want to make sure you have taken all the steps possible to secure your site and the data that powers it.
-GetCandy takes this very seriously and always do our best to follow industry practices.
+Lunar takes this very seriously and always do our best to follow industry practices.

 [[toc]]